paulb00th/galapagos/content/visiting/packing-list.md

 Small backpack for water, towel, food, camera, etc.

-Re-fillable, preferably recycled, water bottle.
+Re-fillable, preferably recycled, water bottle

-Dry Bag – if you plan on using day boats for outings.
+Dry Bag – *if you plan on using day boats for outings*

-Camera and significant extra storage i.e., additional SD cards (preferably an underwater camera).
-Options here are limited and expensive.
+Camera and significant extra storage i.e., additional SD cards (preferably an underwater camera). *Options here are limited and expensiv*e

-Sunhat with strap – you’re going to be on the equator!
-Some prefer a sun umbrella as a cooler option.
+Sunhat with strap, as you’re going to be on the equator! *Although, some prefer a sun umbrella as a cooler option*

-Sunglasses (polarized if spending a lot of time on the water).
+Sunglasses *(polarized if spending a lot of time on the water)*

-Windbreaker/Light weight rain jacket – it can get cool in the mornings / out on a boat.
-Misty rain in the cold season and morning downpours in the hot season are common.
+Windbreaker/Light weight rain jacket, it can get cool in the mornings and out on a boat. *Misty rain in the cold season and morning downpours in the hot season are common*

 Insect Repellant and Sunscreen, minimum 50 factor if you burn easily

 Some lightweight, light coloured, breathable clothes, inc. shorts, t-shirts and longer garments to counter the mosquitos in the evenings!

-Walking shoes/boots and comfortable sandals – some people bring the water-resistant type – great for all tours.
+Walking shoes/boots and comfortable sandals - *some people bring the water-resistant type which are great for all tours*

-Essential medicines and toiletry kit.
+Essential medicines and toiletry kit

-If you are diving/snorkeling
+**If you are diving/snorkeling**

 Bathing suit/s

 Mask & snorkel

-Perhaps an exposure suit (lycra rash vest, neoprene skin, or similar, it’s easy to burn in/on the water
+Perhaps an exposure suit lycra rash vest, neoprene skin, or similar - *it’s easy to burn in/on the water*

-Perhaps also your full dive kit - but note all this gear can be rented once you’re here.
+Perhaps also your full dive kit - *but note all this gear can be rented once you’re here*

 Return to [Visiting us](/visiting/introduction)